-Let us first review the WKB theory.
-Consider the time independent Schrödinger equation in one dimension (the x coordinate) with the classical momentum $p(x) = \sqrt{2m[E-V(x)]}$, where $m$ is the particle mass, $E$ is the total energy, and $V(x)$ is the potential energy function,
+Let us first review the WKB approximation.
+Consider the time independent Schrödinger equation in one dimension (the x coordinate) with the classical momentum $p(x) = \sqrt{2m[E-V(x)]}$, where $m$ is the particle mass, $E$ and $V(x)$ are the total energy and the potential energy

-The first order WKB approximation gives the fundamental solutions,
+The first order WKB approximation gives the fundamental solutions